 DO NOT attempt to spray paint the coals or ceramics, or wash them in water.

 11.0 SERVICING

+Isolate the fire from the gas supply.
 Ensure that the fire is fully cold before attempting service.
 A suggested procedure for servicing is detailed below.